AImotion-Bavaria/SmartManPy/docs_core/tutorials.rst

                                        }
                           )

-In this example, we give the interpolation algorithm 4 data points in the interval, between which it interpolates.
+In this example, we provide the interpolation algorithm 4 data points in the interval in which it interpolates.
 No matter how small or large the interval is, the interpolation algorithm needs at least 4 values.
-The data points for interpolation can also have a Feature with all its customization possibilities as source:
+The data points for interpolation can also be determined by a Feature with all its customization possibilities:

 .. code-block:: python
     :linenos: